LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

    from loanpy.utils import IPA
    from pylexibank import Dataset as BaseDataset, FormSpec, Lexeme

-First, we import two inbuilt Python-libraries.
+First, we import three inbuilt Python-libraries.

+- The `ast <https://docs.python.org/3/library/ast.html>`_ library will turn the strings "True" and "False" into booleans.
 - The `json <https://docs.python.org/3/library/json.html>`_ library
   will be used to read the data-cleaning instructions for the `pylexibank.FormSpec` class.